Island Aikido has classes

 Curriculum and Ranking

 Island Aikido provides separate curriculum for children, youth and adults.
 Ranking is through a colour belt system leading to black belt levels.
 Progress at each individual's pace is achieved through a steady, organized teaching structure.
-Instructor registration with the AYF enables dan ranking capability to 5th degree black belt with certificates issued by Japan.
+Instructor registration with the SIAF enables dan ranking capability to 5th degree black belt with certificates issued by Japan.
 A focus at the club is on the development of new instructors.